oshied/directord/docs/containerization.md

 ```

 > Because the Director server runs in an unprivileged container, it can also
   run in a root-less container.
-This also means multiple containerized Director
+This also means multiple containerized
-  servers can run on a single worker node.
+  Director servers can run on a single node, provided `--net=host` isn't used.

 #### Running the container in Client mode